bscheue/zsh-start/README.md

 Upon opening, you'll be shown your ten (distinct) most recently visited directories numbered 0-9, along with any running tmux sessions.
-Pressing a number along with enter will take you to that directory, while pressing a character with attach to the corresponding tmux session.
+Pressing a number along with enter will take you to that directory, while pressing a character will attach to the corresponding tmux session.
 Pressing any other key along with enter (or just enter itself) will continue to startup like normal and take you to your home directory.